halilsahinn/halilsahinn/README.md

 # Hello, I'm Halil 👋
-My personality, which I can describe as a curious, critical and researcher, is the qualities that contribute to my continuous development in these areas and to find different solutions.
+I can describe myself as curious, critical and investigative.

-I took C# Asp.Net 3.1 EntityFramework – Angular and Java – React programming trainings.
-By increasing my competence and learning different methods and methods, I tried to improve my personal development and level of expertise in this field.
-I used Boostrap and Semantic UI from Html-Css libraries.
-In addition, I continue my learning process by continuing my work in this field with Asp.Net Core Mvc.
-I worked with MSSQL and PostgreSQL Server in my projects.
-I got a roadmap about the basic working logic of Html and Css and how I should follow a method if needed.

-I developed a car rental website with C# Asp.Net EntityFramework – Angular, and a human resources website with Java – React programming language.
-I am creating a Blog project with Asp.Net Core 5.0 and Mvc structure.
-In my project work, I can develop in accordance with OOP and SOLID rules with N-Tier Architecture structure.
+My personality allows me to constantly develop and find different solutions. contributing qualities.
+Current technologies and methods, I follow it as required by the profession.
+Different by experiencing methods and techniques in this field I am strengthening my expertise

 Contact with me via these platforms!